Georgia protests: Opposition says leader beaten and detained – DW – 12/04/2024

 It was not immediately possible to verify the reports, but the footage appeared to show the 48-year-old Gvaramia not moving while he was being carried away.

-Other parties also reported police raids on their offices, with a spokesperson for the United National Movement (UNM) saying that their offices had also been raided without a warrant, but that nobody had been detained.
+Other parties also reported police raids on their offices, with a spokesperson for the United National Movement (UNM) saying its offices had also been raided without a warrant, but nobody had been detained.

 Two leaders of another opposition party, Strong Georgia, were reportedly detained by police, according to the Interpress news agency.